apache/nuttx/drivers/syslog/README.txt

   /dev/ttyS0.

   This SYSLOG device channel is selected with CONFIG_SYSLOG_CHAR and has no other dependencies.
-Differences fromthe SYSLOG console channel include:
+Differences from the SYSLOG console channel include:

     * CONFIG_SYSLOG_DEVPATH.
 This configuration option string must be set provide the full path to the character device to be used.